 Environmental Azalea Problems

 Sometimes there are environmental factors that are associated with azalea problems.
 For instance, frost damage can cause all parts of the shrub to wilt, turn brown or black, and die.
 New growth is especially susceptible in early spring.
-To prevent frost damage, do not grow tender species in cold climates, and cover shrubs with sheets or burlap anytime frost is expected.
+To prevent frost damage, do not grow tender species in cold climates and cover shrubs with sheets or burlap anytime frost is expected.
 Nutrient deficiencies are another common factor with azaleas.
 Plants may exhibit discoloration with fewer or undersized foliage and flowers.
 Nitrogen and iron are the most commonly seen deficiencies in azaleas.
 Inappropriate watering can cause foliage to wilt, discolor, and drop.
 On average, established azaleas require an inch (2.5 cm.) of rainfall or irrigation per week during their active growing season.
 Too much or too little light can also damage these plants.
 Leaf scorch, which is caused by too much sun, may appear as yellow or brown spots on foliage.

 Gardening tips, videos, info and more delivered right to your inbox!